paperless-ngx/paperless-ngx/README.md

 Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, _less paper_.

-Paperless-ngx is the official successor to the original 'Paperless' & 'Paperless-ng' projects and is designed distribute responsibility of supporting and advancing the project among a team of people.
-[Consider joining us!](#community-support).
+Paperless-ngx is the official successor to the original [Paperless](https://github.com/the-paperless-project/paperless) & [Paperless-ng](https://github.com/jonaswinkler/paperless-ng) projects and is designed to distribute the responsibility of advancing and supporting the project among a team of people.
+[Consider joining us!](#community-support)

 A demo is available at [demo.paperless-ngx.com](https://demo.paperless-ngx.com) using login `demo` / `demo`. _Note: demo content is reset frequently and confidential information should not be uploaded._